Shizhu Tujia Autonomous County: Geography

-County seat: Nanbin Town()

-Geographic coordinates: 29°39′-30°32′ North, 107°59′-108°34′, East

 Shizhu County covers 3010 km2 with 856,200 mu park and farm land.
 By the end of 1992, the population of Shizhu County had increased up to 462,100, of whom 424,900 are the rural residents of Shizhu County.
-The existing capital of the County is Nanbin Town which will not be involved in the submersion of the water storage of the reservoir region of the Three Gorges Project.
+The existing capital of the County is Nanbin Subdistrict which will not be involved in the submersion of the water storage of the reservoir region of the Three Gorges Project.
 Shizhu County is located in the subtropical monsoon zone with the clear seasons.
 It is warm and wet with enough rain.

+Administrative divisions

+The county administers 3 subdistricts, 17 towns, and 13 townships.